DanielLSM/droid/README.md

 ![windows](images/neo_env.png)

 # To Do's
-- [ ] Be able to reset and configure enviroments independently from each other
+- [ ] Server side memory hash table for large environment state spaces (raw poses and bodies are never send to the learning agent but instead a hash value is send, for dictionary look ups on the server).

 # Other Components Of The Neodroid Platform